 If you’re flying Northwest domestically beginning November 1 or internationally beginning October 24, you’re going to want to double-check your ticket.
 Delta is changing every Northwest flight number.

 This is unfortunately a necessary part of every merger.
-As the airlines get closer to having everything … Read the post
+As the airlines get closer to having everything operate under a single code, … Read the post

 On April 14, 2008, Delta and Northwest announced their merger with the promise that they would “maintain all hubs at Atlanta, Cincinnati, Detroit, Memphis, Minneapolis/St. Paul, New York-JFK, Salt Lake City, Amsterdam and Tokyo-Narita.”
 I didn’t buy it, and I responded that it had to involve “cutting capacity out of … Read the post